pmarsceill/patrickmarsceill.com/_posts/2013-12-11-prototyping-q-and-a.md

 layout: post
 title: "Prototyping Q&amp;A"
 date: 2013-12-11 11:20
-categories:
 ---
 A few months ago <a href="http://happycog.com">Happy Cog&trade;</a> released <a href="http://happycog.com/way">The Happy Cog Way</a>, an instructional video series highlighting our methods and best practices.
 As part of this series I created a course in <a href="http://mijingo.com/products/screencasts/html-prototyping">HTML Prototyping</a>, a beginners guide to using <a href="http://foundation.zurb.com">Zurb Foundation</a>, <a href="http://sass-lang.com">Sass</a>, and <a href="http://incident57.com/codekit/">CodeKit</a> to create responsive prototypes.
 Since its release, I've received some really great feedback about my video and the series, including this set of questions that a reader emailed me.

 > I'm a front end dev that's been in the business for over 15 years.
 I've always hand coded my sites, and I've never really gotten into grid systems.
 (I was working online back int the table days).

 Grid systems and “hand coding” are not mutually exclusive.
 For me, grid systems are just as much of a design tool as they are a development tool.
 Designers have been using proportional grids to layout designs on paper since the days before the printing press was invented.

 <!--more-->